Background pattern

 Use in children and adolescents:

-Currently, there are limited data available for children, and therefore the use of Flecard should be supervised by a cardiologist experienced in managing arrhythmias in the pediatric population.
-If you estimate that the action of Flecard is too strong or too weak, inform your doctor immediately.
+Currently, there is limited data available in children, and therefore, the use of Flecard should be supervised by a cardiologist experienced in the management of arrhythmias in the pediatric population.
+If you think the action of Flecard is too strong or too weak, inform your doctor immediately.

 The tablet can be divided into equal doses.